Casein Intolerance: What the Science Says

 A true milk allergy is an immune reaction to milk proteins, including casein and whey.
 It involves IgE antibodies and can cause symptoms such as hives, swelling, breathing difficulties, and, in severe cases, anaphylaxis.
 This condition requires strict avoidance and medical supervision.

 Lactose intolerance is entirely different.
 It is caused by low lactase production, the enzyme needed to digest lactose.
-Undigested lactose ferments in the colon, leading to gas, bloating, and diarrhoea.
+Undigested lactose ferments in the colon, leading to gas, bloating, and diarrhea.
 It does not involve the immune system.

 Dairy sensitivity sits between these two conditions.
 It is not mediated by IgE antibodies and is not caused by lactose deficiency.
 Instead, it likely reflects altered gut function, low-grade immune activation, or microbiome imbalance.
 Diagnosis is usually based on symptom patterns and elimination trials.

 Understanding these differences is essential for appropriate dietary decisions.
 Lactose intolerance and dairy allergy are often confused, yet they involve completely different biological mechanisms.
+Also, individual responses to casein are not purely about the protein itself – the gut’s role in individual dairy tolerance explains the variation.

-Why Some People Are More Sensitive to Casein
+Why Some People Develop Casein Intolerance

 Not everyone responds to dairy in the same way.
 Several factors increase the likelihood of sensitivity.